Advertiser Disclosure

 No surprise, my first stop in my daily routine is get up-to-date with all the latest news from a variety of sources: chat groups, websites, forums, etc.

-By being plugged into the community, I’m attuned to limited-time opportunities like new credit card welcome bonuses, new Amex Offers, transfer bonuses, mistake fares, and shopping portal events.
+By being plugged into the community, I’m attuned to limited-time opportunities like new credit card welcome bonuses, new Amex Offers, transfer bonuses, and shopping portal events.
 And by soaking in all the details on a regular basis, the tapestry of data points guides the ever-changing strategies I use to inform my monthly credit card review sessions.

 In addition, I keep an eye on the major US bloggers, but if you don’t want to add another news source to your daily routine, Prince of Travel tries to cover most of the developments that impact Canadians.
 As for staying on top of the nitty-gritty of US credit card strategy, my game down south moves at a glacial pace, so I only brush up on the relevant details when I need to.